 To ease these symptoms, hydrate well, exercise, and use over-the-counter medications to deal with your headaches and nausea.
 Moreover, these conditions might make you crave cannabis, but you must keep yourself accountable and push harder.

-Well, some users take this weed tolerance break to flush THC out of their system completely, but remember it will stay in your hair fibers for about 90 days.
+Well, some users take this weed tolerance break to flush THC out of their system completely, but remember that it will stay in your hair for about 90 days.
 This is because they are heavy smokers who have entirely forgotten what it felt like to be high or at least enjoy cannabis’ beneficial effects on their bodies.

 Preventing Tolerance Buildup

 So you have successfully survived your weed tolerance break, but what now?
 How to lower weed tolerance after a complete t-break?
 You can follow a few tips to prevent tolerance buildup:

 - Use CBD: If you are using THC to cope with pain, anxiety, and other medical issues, you can try to switch to CBD and see how it goes.
 However, CBD doesn’t have some of THC's benefits, so it is essential to talk to your doctor.